Hand-foot-and-mouth disease may cause all of the following signs and symptoms or just some of them. They include:

 When to see a doctor

 Hand-foot-and-mouth disease is usually a minor illness causing only a few days of fever and relatively mild signs and symptoms.
-Contact your doctor, however, if mouth sores or a sore throat keep your child from drinking fluids.
-Contact your doctor also if after a few days, your child's signs and symptoms worsen.
+Contact your doctor if mouth sores or a sore throat keep your child from drinking fluids.
+And contact your doctor if after a few days, your child's signs and symptoms worsen.

 You Are ...
 The Campaign for Mayo Clinic